egrosdou01/blog.grosdouli.dev/blog/2024-09-26-sveltos-introduction-to-tiers/sveltos-introduction-to-tiers.md

 date: 2024-09-26
 image: ./sveltos_tiers.jpg
 description: An introduction to the Sveltos Tiers and how it can be used on Day-2 Operations.
-tags: [sveltos,open-source,kubernetes,gitops,devops,"2024"]
+tags: [sveltos,open-source,kubernetes,gitops,devops]
 ---

 ## Introduction

 In previous posts, we outlined how [Sveltos](https://github.com/projectsveltos) allows Platform and tenant administrators to streamline Kubernetes applications and add-on deployments to a fleet of clusters.
 In today's blog post, we will take a step further and demonstrate how easy it is to **target** and **update** a **subset** of resources targeted by **multiple configurations**.
 By multiple configurations, we refer to the [Sveltos ClusterProfile or Profile](https://projectsveltos.github.io/sveltos/addons/addons/) Custom Resource Definitions (CRDs).
 The demonstration focuses on **day-2 operations** as we provide a way to **update and/or remove** resources without affecting **production** operations.

 This functionality is called [tiers](https://projectsveltos.github.io/sveltos/deployment_order/tiers/).
 Sveltos tiers provide a solution for managing the **deployment priority** when resources are targeted by multiple configurations.
-Tiers are easily integrated into existing ClusterProfile/Profile definitions alongside defining the deployment order control and straightforwardly override behaviour.
+They fit into current ClusterProfile/Profile definitions.
+They also set the deployment order and easily override behaviour.

 Today, we will cover the case of updating the [Cilium CNI](https://docs.cilium.io/en/latest/) in a subnet of clusters with the label set to `tier:zone2` without affecting the monitoring capabilities defined in the **same** ClusterProfile/Profile.